Banks and Nature

 - Explicitly acknowledge the urgency and severity of the biodiversity crisis and acknowledge their responsibility to ensure that the activities they finance do not lead to further ecosystem destruction and extinction;

-- Actively support and formally commit to align their business with the goals and targets of the Convention on Biological Diversity;
+- Actively support and formally commit to align their business with the goals and targets of the Convention on Biological Diversity and the Global Biodiversity Framework;

 - Adopt methodologies to measure and report the impact of investments and financing activities on biodiversity, setting concrete and time-bound targets to reduce this impact;